Shilo/SD2-Caffeine-Mod/README.md

   - Maybe add some reward/incentive for playing this mode.

 #### Code
-- Feature: Create class that holds images with base64 strings.
 - Feature: Create create debug class that will export logs and gameobject/component recursive logs to debug file.
-- Feature: Investigate event add and remove listener code.
-(Maybe move to "AttachToAdventure" method.)
-- Feature: Rewrite code/project from scratch.
-- Feature: Prioritize hooks more.
-Minimize any core code changes by implementing 1 line method calls and add most code changes in my custom classes.
-(This will make code a lot more portable between SD2 updates.)
-- Feature: Possibly export to Visual Studio for better code and revision management.

 ## Special Thanks
 - [Shawn Tanner](https://www.sodadungeon.com) for creating SD2 and allowing this mod and community to thrive.